Isaac Asimov said this was his favorite of his own writing, which made me curious to read it.

-- In this story, we see predictions for the future of humanity very in line with how techno-optimists in places like Silicon Valley tend to think it - humans develop AI systems far more intelligent than themselves, are somehow able to control these systems, then eventually they merge with the machines, and become a multiplanetary species.
+- In this story, we see predictions for the future of humanity very in line with how SF techno-optimists think - humans develop AI systems far more intelligent than themselves, are somehow able to control these systems, then eventually they merge with the machines, and become a multiplanetary species.

 - Also very remiscent of the predictions of Ray Kurzweil.
 I thought it was interesting to see a vivid depiction of what the world would be like if you played out the techno-optimist future over several thousand years.